Behind closed doors

 The nursing home fulfils an important role in society ,,.

-... provides the skills and resources
+... provides the skills

 that are unavailable in the wider community.